UmutAlpTuglu/orchestration-lab/pod-expose/README.md

 # Ways of accessing pods in clusters from the outside

 A cluster is isolated by default, which reduces the burden of security breaches.
-But there are different ways of exposing pods to the outside, which are discussed with examples down below:
+In this context we only look at k3d.
+There are different ways of exposing pods to the outside, which are discussed with examples down below:

 1. `hostNetwork` -> pods can see network interfaces on the host machine where pods were started
 2. `hostPort` -> cotainer is exposed to external network at `nodeIP:containerPort`